 Prison Program — Philosophy

-This report was written by Getsushin in 2008 as part of an evaluation of religious programs at Coffee Creek Corrections Facility.
-It it organized by factors defined by the Oregon Department of Corrections (the Oregon Accountability Model).
-Updated in 2010 by Genko.
-It summarizes the overall philosophy behind the prison program.
+This report was written by Getsushin in 2008 as part of an evaluation of religious programs at Coffee Creek Corrections Facility and updated in 2010 by Genko.
+The report is organized by factors defined by the Oregon Department of Corrections (the Oregon Accountability Model) and summarizes the overall philosophy behind the prison program.

 The Buddhist program at CCCF started in 2001 in response to a request from Chaplain Arnadene Bean.
 A couple of years later we expanded to the Medium facility upon repeated requests from an inmate who is still a regular member of our group.
 Both the Medium and the Minimum groups are still going, though we have made some changes in the Minimum facility.